spacetelescope/jwst/README.md

 Installation
 ------------

 The ``jwst`` package can be installed into a virtualenv or conda environment via ``pip``.
 We recommend creating a fresh environment with only python installed.
+If using conda, make sure you have a recent version of Anaconda or Miniconda installed.
 Via conda:

     conda create -n jwst_env python=3.7
     conda activate jwst_env